wviechtb/chesstrainer/README.md

 - the trainer tracks your performance in terms of a 'sequence score' for each sequence
 - sequences are presented randomly with higher probability for those with poor performance
 - alternatively let the trainer choose sequences based on play frequency or last play date
-- automatically repeat sequences where a wrong move was made (optionally)
+- automatically repeat sequences when a wrong move was made (optionally)
 - add comments to sequences or particular moves (e.g., to name variations, provide hints, or other information)
 - add annotations (arrows and circles), which can also be replayed in test mode
-- subset sequences based on their name, performance, play frequency, last play date, moves made, or current position
+- select sequences based on their name, performance, play frequency, last play date, moves made, or position
 - timed mode for practicing sequences under time pressure
 - board editor for setting up advanced starting positions or chess puzzles
 - the trainer can be used with multiple players (performance is tracked separately for each player)